Alpha. curiolab.science is in early alpha testing — expect rough edges, broken links, and content that may change without notice.

 Design hypothesis

 The architecture is modeled after the organic, primitive structure of human thought.
-Instead of a single large model trying to "think of everything," specialized experts (Planner, Critic, Librarian, Writer, Web, Vision…) communicate through a shared blackboard, while a five-layer memory (sensory, episodic, semantic, procedural, consolidated) accumulates over time.
+Instead of a single large model trying to "think of everything," a set of specialized experts (a planner, a librarian, tool and code runners, web and vision readers, source critics, a synthesizing writer, and more) communicate through a shared blackboard, while a five-layer memory (sensory, episodic, semantic, procedural, consolidated) accumulates over time.

 This structural decomposition is meant to test the hypothesis that small language models (sub-30B) can still produce meaningful results on complex research tasks when coordinated this way — no single 175B model required.